tylerzudans/mines_zudans_tyler/README.md

 # mines_zudans_tyler
-ROS package for making the turtlesim node draw the Mines "M"
+ROS package for making the turtlesim node draw the Mines "M".
+This was written for Project 1: "Learning Robot Operating System" of Colorado School of Mines CSCI473 [http://inside.mines.edu/~hzhang/Courses/CSCI473-573/index.html] in February of 2020.
+The code is A ROS package that contains:

+1. A python script (mines_zudans_tyler/scripts/turtle_M_maker.py) that spawns a node that sends a set of Twist messages to the cmd_vel topic to make the turle move in the shape of an "M".
+1. Two launch files to run depending upon whether turtle_sim is already running

 **Installation**: